 Generally, prices for card machines for small businesses can range anywhere from around £30 up to £300 (Source: Startups) for seriously advanced card readers- there will always be exceptions on either end of this price scale, but most card machines will fall into these brackets.
 Remember though, many of the higher priced ranges will offer more freedom or flexibility.

 We recommend always doing a bit of research before you set a fixed budget for tech like this, but at least now you know what kind of range to be looking in!
+You can always talk to companies like Koicoms who can give advice on a wide range of different merchant services, from credit card processing to different payment terminals.

 Hopefully, when you’ve reached this point in the article, you’ll have a better idea of what will work for your business.
 Of course, we’d always recommend making sure you sort out a card machine that’s going to enable you to get set up with a Swipii loyalty program, but ultimately the choice is yours!